Rainy234/mpdocs/docs/affiliate-pro/user-guide.rst

   * Insert the added amount.
 It can be a negative one

-  * This is a compusorily required field
+  * This is a compulsorily required field

-* **Title**: Add the Title of transatction
+* **Title**: Add the Title of transaction

 * **Holding Transaction For**

   * Add the number of days that you want to keep the transaction records

-  * If you leave it empty or inseart 0, the transaction will be deleted
+  * If you leave it empty or insert 0, the transaction will be deleted

-6. Email
+8. Email
 `````````````````````````````

-6.1 Notification emails for successful registration the affiliate account
+8.1 Notification emails for successful registration the affiliate account
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: https://i.imgur.com/5ra5VXp.png

-6.2 Notification emails for Affiliate account aproval
+8.2 Notification emails for Affiliate account aproval
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-6.3 Notification emails for changing the Afiliate account balance
+8.3 Notification emails for changing the Afiliate account balance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: https://i.imgur.com/c0iqHoi.png

-6.4 Notification emails for completion of withdraw request
+8.4 Notification emails for completion of withdraw request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: https://i.imgur.com/1kYBnel.png